PIXPAY-com-vc/SmartContract/README.md

 ---

 For detailed instructions and examples, refer to the demo folder and the provided documentation.
 Happy monitoring with TXMonitor Smart Contract!

-## Digital Horizon
-If you need help and assistance on the contract deployment contact Digital Horizon [contact@digitalhorizon.sv]